 If your homeschool student hates to write and refuses to do workbooks, then this may not be the best fit for you.
 Although, we are enjoying going through the selections without doing all the associated writing.

-Past Review of Memoria Press Curriculum
+Other Reviews of Memoria Press Curriculum

 We’ve been blessed to have used several different curriculum options from Memoria Press as part of the Homeschool Review Crew.